codefresh-io/docs.codefresh.io/_posts/2023-09-30-sept-release-notes.md

 We are excited to introduce a powerful enhancement to Codefresh pipelines: AND logic for rules in RBAC permissions.
 Now, you have even more control and precision when it comes to managing permissions for entities.

 Up until this point, we've been all about OR logic, allowing you to define rules with a choice of **Any of these** tags.
 But we recognize that you need to be more specific in certain scenarios, and that's where AND logic comes into play.
-With AND logic, you can require **All of these** tags to be present, providing a level of granularity to tighten security and ensure that only the right people have access to entities.
+With AND logic, you can require **All of these** tags to be present, providing a level of granularity to tighten security and ensure that only the right teams have access to entities.

 {% include
 image.html